RebootMotion/opensim-docker/README.md

 This repository serves as a starting point for building our own Docker images for OpenSim.

+Just please use a modern Docker with Buildkit enabled!

 ## Current state

 The image builds correctly and when you launch a python3.8 (beware, it also has python3.6 installed